Yeast flocculation: Flocculation phenotypes

 The Flo1 phenotype is inhibited by mannose occurs in both ale and lager strains.

 The NewFlo phenotype differs from that of Flo1 in several ways.
 Firstly NewFlo flocculation is inhibited by mannose, glucose and maltose.
 Secondly the NewFlo lectin is putatively encoded by the FLO10 gene.
 Studies by the Speers group have indicated little change in zymolectin levels through a fermentation.
 It is argued that lectin maturation occurs some fourteen hours after the cessation of cell division and is therefore not concomitant with entry into stationary phase, although this is strain dependent.
 However the molecular proof of this maturation is near non-existent.
 The picture is complicated by changes in cell surface hydrophobicity and CO2 driven shear which confounds flocculation measurements often erroneously solely attributed to zymolectin interactions.
-While flocculation (clumping and settling) occurs at this time, this flocculation occurs as a result of changes in hydrophobicity and a decline in shear due to which is in turn to low CO2 evolution.
+While flocculation (clumping and settling) occurs at this time, this flocculation occurs as a result of changes in hydrophobicity and a decline in sugar and shear due to which is in turn to low CO2 evolution.